Visheshkumar11/Bank-Account-Management-System-Python-/README.md

 ---

 ## 📚 About Me
-Hi, I’m **Vishesh Kumar**, a budding developer pursuing **B.Tech in Computer Science (AI)** at **Netaji Subhas University of Technology, Delhi**.
-I have hands-on experience with Python, SQL, and Power BI, complemented by strong analytical and problem-solving skills.
+Hello!
+I’m Vishesh Kumar, an aspiring Business Strategist with a passion for leveraging data-driven decision-making to solve complex business challenges.
+With expertise in Machine Learning, AI, Data Structures, and Advanced Analytics, I aim to bridge the gap between insights and actionable strategies.

+🔑 Key Skills:

+Excel, Power BI, SQL, Python

+Machine Learning & AI

+Data Structures and Algorithms

+Business Analysis (BRD, FRD, Agile & Waterfall)

+I’m driven by the power of data and technology to innovate and help organizations grow.

 ---